Read This First

 Prompt 2: Describe the interplay between human emotions and faulty cognitive skills that prevents humans from accurately assessing risks.

-The central claim is this: The interplay between human emotions and faulty cognitive skills plays a significant role in preventing accurate risk assessment.
+In plain terms: The interplay between human emotions and faulty cognitive skills plays a significant role in preventing accurate risk assessment.

 This middle step carries forward risk perception asymmetry.
-It shows what that earlier distinction changes before the page asks the reader to carry it any farther.
+It shows what that earlier distinction changes before the page asks the reader to carry it farther.

 Availability Heuristic